pyOpenSci/pyopensci.github.io/_posts/2022-09-10-executive-director-pyopensci-leah-wasser-updates.md

 ## pyOpenSci is now an independent community organization

-I am thrilled to announce that pyOpenSci is now a fiscally sponsored project of Community Initiatives!
-This means that pyOpenSci now serves the community of scientific python users and open source software maintainers. pyOpenSci is not affiliated with any specific organization.
-I (Leah) will now be devoting ALL of my (work :)) time to the pyOpenSci project full time as the official Executive Director.
+I am thrilled to announce that pyOpenSci is now a fiscally sponsored project of
+<a href="https://communityin.org/our-projects/support-a-project/" target="blank">Community Initiatives</a>!
+This means that pyOpenSci now serves the community of
+scientific Python users and open source software maintainers. pyOpenSci is not affiliated with any specific organization.
+I (Leah) will now be devoting ALL of my (work :grin: ) time to the pyOpenSci project full time as the official Executive Director.

 ## pyOpenSci’s current funding and structure

-I am grateful for 2 years of funding from the Sloan Foundation to support this effort.
+I am grateful for two years of funding from the Sloan Foundation to support this effort.
 Once I acquire additional funding, I will be able to hire more staff to grow the organization.
 I am working with a board of two right now: Tracy Teal (chair) and Karen Cranston.
 They both bring